in28minutes/deploy-spring-microservices-to-aws-ecs-fargate/README.md

 - You have an attitude to learn while having fun :)
 - You have some programming experience with Java, Spring and Spring Boot
 - You have a valid debit or credit card to create a AWS Account
+- AWS Fargate is not in FREE Tier.
+You are responsible for monitoring the usage of AWS resources to reduce your billing.
 - You DO NOT need to have any experience with AWS (Amazon Web Services)